At the end of January my station at

 Back at home everything was in turmoil; everything was on the verge of change.
-My son Mitchell decided that he didn’t want to move to Miami, so he had made arrangements with his mom for him and Toby to move in with her and my daughter Nicole.
+My son Mitchell decided that he didn’t want to move to

 In early March, after Rhea and Jeff had got all the furniture ready for the movers, and the house closed up, they were ready to make the big trip.
 The plan was for Rhea and Sean to drive her Mustang, and Jeff to drive my old Dodge truck with Wilbur, and Samantha in the back.
 The problem with transporting a pig, and a cat, was that once they were put in the back, they would be there for the duration of the 1500 mile journey because we could not take the chance of an escape by either one of them.
 I had a cap on the back of the truck, so the animals would be sheltered from the elements, and relatively warm for the drive.
 There was one problem with the cap; the latch to keep the back window closed would not stay closed, as the vibration from the road would loosen it.
 They did not think it would be a big problem.